code-for-venezuela/c4v-py/docs/docs/usage/microscope-as-a-library.md

 ```

 !!!
 Note
-    You can find which crawler names are available for you to use using `manager.get_available_crawlers()`
+    You can find which crawler names are available for you to use using `ms.Manager.get_available_crawlers()`
 ---
 ## Examples
 The following are some examples for some common use cases